quasarframework/quasar-framework.org/source/components/input-textfield.md

 ```

 ### Labeling
 QInput comes with two built-in labeling possibilities.
 You can use the `float-label` or the `stack-label` properties to add text for the labeling of the field.
-A `stack-label` is static in its position above the field, whereas the `fload-label` is more dynamic.
+A `stack-label` is static in its position above the field, whereas the `float-label` is more dynamic.
 Check the examples to the right to see the difference.

 ```html
 <q-input v-model="text" stack-label="Stack Label" placeholder="Add some text..."  />